 He’s the youngest Chief in his First Nation’s history.
 Now he’s leading their fight against climate change.

-From an emergency declaration to a path toward net-zero, Dana Tizya-Tramm rose from personal depths to help the Vuntut Gwitchin become climate pioneers.
+From an emergency declaration to a path toward net-zero, Dana Tizya-Tramm rose from personal depths to help the Vuntut Gwitchin become climate trailblazers.

-OLD CROW, Yukon — Perched on the edge of the Porcupine river, Dana Tizya-Tramm pointed upstream to a stand of jack pines that jutted into the partially-frozen water.
-The trees were like lemmings marching off a cliff.
+OLD CROW, Yukon — Perched on the edge of the Porcupine river, Dana Tizya-Tramm pointed upstream to a stand of black spruce trees that jutted into the partially-frozen water.
+They were like lemmings marching off a cliff.
 Those at the tip were falling into the river, while those in back awaited the inevitable.

 “Drunken forests,” said Tizya-Tramm, a cigarette between his fingers.
 He says neither he nor the elders remember there being such a pronounced lean in the past.
 It comes at least in part, he explained, because the earth no longer stays frozen year-round, even so far north.